Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

-Course Description — Students will study chemistry and physics through experimentation, demonstration, readings, videos and a variety of online activities.
+Course Description — Students will study chemistry and physics through experimentation, demonstration, readings, videos, and a variety of online activities.
 They will learn about the periodic table and many of the elements, studying their structure and use.
-Students will model the structure of atoms and molecules and will explore the states of matter, discovering the properties of solids, liquids and gases.
+Students will model the structure of atoms and molecules and will explore the states of matter, discovering the properties of solids, liquids, and gases.
 They will create and observe different types of chemical reactions and experiment with acids and bases.
-Physics topics include: light, sound, aerodynamics, forces, the Three Laws of Motion, energy, heat, electricity, magnetism, simple machines and engineering.
-Students will learn but also apply their learning by building a roller coaster, bridge and dome as well as circuits and solar oven.
+Physics topics include light, sound, aerodynamics, forces, the Three Laws of Motion, energy, heat, electricity, magnetism, simple machines, and engineering.
+Students will learn but also apply their learning by building a roller coaster, bridge, and dome as well as circuits and a solar oven.

 Magic School Bus